alire-project/alire/doc/catalog-format-spec.rst

    executables = ["bin/my_main"]

-* ``actions``: optional list of actions (in addition to gprinstall) to perform when installing this package.
+* ``actions``: optional list of actions to perform when installing this package.
   The general action syntax is:

   .. code-block:: toml